Sailing with Yachtforce in 2021

 Coronavirus – Covid 19 Policy Update

 We understand that the Coronavirus may be causing some uncertainty when booking or planning your holiday plans for this year.
 To help our customers continue to enjoy their sailing plans, we have updated our booking terms and conditions.
 We will continue to monitor the situation closely and will adhere to any Government rules, as and when they are announced.
 Please contact us if you have any further questions.
-At the present time we are looking forward to the opportunity to re-open our business delivering skippered (for family bubbles) and bare-boat charter from Hamble from July 4th 2020
+At the present time we are looking forward to the opportunity to re-open our business delivering skippered and bare-boat charter from Hamble as soon as we are able.

 Charter and Sailing Event Flexibility